alangibson27/plus-f/site/content/games.md

 +++

-Spectrum games are available for use in emulators in a number of file formats, the most popular ones being Z80, TAP and TZX, all of which Plus-F can load.
+Spectrum games are available for use in emulators in a number of file formats, the most popular ones being Z80, TAP and TZX, all of which +F can load.
 TAP files are at present the most reliable, although you should be able to use a lot of Z80 and TZX files as well.

 One of the most authoritative sources for Spectrum games the [World of Spectrum Archive](http://www.worldofspectrum.org/archive.html),